molinari135/stereotype-analysis-with-prolog/README.md

 6. `dfs.pl`
     - Depth-First Search implementation in Prolog for hyponym search
         - `find_word_gender_dfs(+Word, -Gender)`: find the gender related to a word
+        - `show_operations_dfs/0`: shows the number of operations needed to find a solution
+7. `menu.pl`
+    - A simple CLI menu to test the system
+        - `menu/0`: shows the main menu with all the available options

 ## License